 2 tbsp. beeswax granules (I get my waxes from Mountain Rose Herbs)

 1¼ tbsp. shea butter, cocoa butter, mango butter, etc. (I get my butters from Mountain Rose Herbs)

 ½ tbsp. bentonite clay (I get my cosmetic clays from Mountain Rose Herbs)

 1. In a double boiler, or a small saucepan over very low heat, combine the beeswax, coconut oil, and shea butter until melted completely and mixed well.

-2. Whisk in the baking soda and bentonite clay until well combined.
+2. Whisk in the baking soda (or arrowroot) and bentonite clay until well combined.